Bachelor of Science in Nursing (BSN) Program

 Application & Admission Requirements:

-- Apply online with a $60 nonrefundable application fee
+- Completed application accompanied with a $60 nonrefundable application fee.

 - Submission of legal proof of name at time of application